octopus-digital-strategy/Language-Switcher-Extension/README.md

 ####2. lsex-get-language-url

 It is a very simple short code.
 Provide the target language –In the correct format ***en_EN*** or ***fr_FR***– and get the target url for the given language.
-You can also specify the post ID with the optional parameter **post-id**

 ```